-California Sets Goal Of 100 Percent Renewable Electric Power By 2045
+California Sets Goal Of 100 Percent Clean Electric Power By 2045

 California has dramatically stepped up its climate-change policies four times in the last four years, as Capital Public Radio's Ben Bradford reported last month.

-Before the new 100 percent renewable goal, lawmakers approved "higher renewable energy use, tighter greenhouse gas targets, and extension of the cap-and-trade program," he wrote.
+Before the new 100 percent zero-emission goal, lawmakers approved "higher renewable energy use, tighter greenhouse gas targets, and extension of the cap-and-trade program," he wrote.

 The new bill was supported by Democrats who emphasized the damaging consequences of climate change, while opposed by state Republicans who highlighted the policy's financial costs, Bradford reported.